devtut/generate/docs/algorithm/check-two-strings-are-anagrams.md

 ---
-metaTitle: "Algorithm - Check two strings are anagrams"
+title: "Algorithm - Check two strings are anagrams"
 description: "Sample input and output, Generic Code for Anagrams"
+date: 2026-01-27
+tags: ["algorithm"]
 ---

 # Check two strings are anagrams

 Two string with same set of character is called anagram.
 I have used javascript here.